 Saving and updating

 Once you are done with the forwarding you need to save the configuration.
 To do that, press the “Save File” button.
-Once saved, press the “Firewall” button under the update section (see 1-2).
+Once saved, press the “Firewall” button under the update section (see Figure 1-2).

 The Moxa will be updated and restarted from here.
 After restart the Moxa will be up to date.